-Spelling Grammar Composition Words Where appropriate, maintains tense consistently; where shifts in tense Experiments with form in narrative writing e.g. flashbacks; concurrent containing occur, moves between past, present and future with some confidence events, alternative perspectives the letter (limited slips may occur) string Using dashes or commas to indicate parenthesis Sustains and develops ideas in interesting ways 'ough' Use of commas to clarify meaning or avoid ambiguity Makes consistent use of style, appropriate to form, subject or audience to maintain interest Adverbials Indicating degrees of possibility using adverbs Ensures that ideas or materials and their development are generally of time logical, but the overall direction of the writing may not be clearly signalled Adverbials Use of modal verbs of place Using tenses to link ideas e.g. He had seen her before.
-Uses a range of conjunctions and adverbials to link, compare and contrast Words with and extend ideas, information and events e.g. Before he left home, he an ate his lunch.
+Poetry Spelling Grammar Composition Words Where appropriate, maintains tense consistently; where shifts Experiments with form in narrative writing e.g. flashbacks; concurrent containing occur, moves between past, present and future with some cor nfidence events, alternative perspectives the letter (limited slips may occur) string Using dashes or commas to indicate parenthesis Sustains and develops ideas in interesting ways 'ough' Use of commas to clarify meaning or avoid ambiguity Makes consistent use of style, appropriate to form, subject or audience to maintain interest Adverbials Indicating degrees of possibility using adverbs Ensures that ideas or materials and their development are generally of time logical, but the overall direction of the writing may not be clearly A al ala : a l a signalled Adverbials Use of modal verbs of place Using tenses to link ideas e.g. He had seen her before.
+Words with Uses a range of conjunctions and adverbials to link, compare a and extend ideas, information and events e.g. Before he left h ome, he ate an /ear/ sound his lunch. spelt 'ere' Exposure to the semi-colon and hyphens through reading speit ere Ensuring correct subject and verb agreement when using singu Unstressed plural, distinguishing between the language of speech and writi ing and vowels in choosing the appropriate register. polysyllabic Uses full range of punctuation accurately to demarcate within s entences words including apostrophes and proof reads for accuracy